livankrekh/Expert_system/README.md

 A ^ (X | Y) => V
 N + (B ^ V) ^ !V => S

-=XBN
+=XBN # initialize X, B and N to true
-?SV # S - false, V - true
+?SV # Results: S - false, V - true
 ```

 ## Other

 After file is read and results is displayed, you can in console mode add rules and facts, initialize facts (by operator `=`) and display results (by operator `?`)

-Besides that, in console mode you can:
+Besides that, in `console mode` you can:
 * Reset all rules by next command
 ```
 >> remove base